-The pharmacy manages its risks reasonably well.
-The pharmacy team follows written instructions to help make sure it provides safe services.
+The pharmacy has written instructions to help make sure it provides safe services.
+But it does not always check that pharmacy team members have read these procedures before asking them to formally declare this.
 The team reviews its mistakes which helps it to learn from them.
 Pharmacy team members receive training on protecting people's information, and they understand their role in protecting and supporting vulnerable people.
 And the pharmacy keeps the records it needs to by law.